 Take a Walk Around Historic Ketchikan

 Fishing is the most popular recreational activity in Ketchikan.
 Salmon fishing is king in the summer months, but halibut fishing is also a great option.
-Several outfitters will set you up with a boat and guide.
+Several local outfitters can set you up with a boat and guide.

-Kayaking is a wonderful, quiet way to see Southeast Alaska, and Ketchikan has at least two companies with kayaking tours.
-Zip-lining has really caught on around at vacation destinations around the world,... and Ketchikan has zip-line adventures in the area.
+Kayaking is a beautiful, quiet way to see Southeast Alaska, and Ketchikan has at least two companies with kayaking tours.
+Zip-lining has really caught on around at vacation destinations around the world, and Ketchikan has zip-line adventures in the area.

 As is common in the travel industry, the writer was provided with complimentary services for review purposes.
 While it has not influenced this review, TripSavvy believes in full disclosure of all potential conflicts of interest.
 For more information, see our Ethics Policy.